 Can't predict your loan rate

 What type of fees and loan rates can you expect?
 Since CARCHEX deals with so many different lenders, and accepts applications from all different credit types, it's impossible for them to give an expected rate until you apply yourself.
-At the time of our review, they posted rates as low as 1/99% for new, used, and refinance loans, but these rates may only apply to select borrowers with the highest of credit ratings.
+At the time of our review, they posted very low rates for new, used, and refinance loans, but these rates may only apply to select borrowers with the highest of credit ratings.